ooaklee/ghatd/docs/getting-started/email-manager/README.md

 ## Potential Future Improvements

-Below is a list of areas for improvement in future iterations of `emailmanager`, `emailtemplater`, and `emailprovider`.
+Here's a list of areas for improvement in future iterations of `emailmanager`, `emailtemplater`, and `emailprovider`.
 Please note that these suggestions are not prioritised.

 ### Additional Providers
 - [ ] SendGrid provider